 For parents, renegotiating the attachment system in ways that sustain the psychological tie to the adolescent and, at the same time, encourage increased autonomy and independence requires specific abilities as well.
-Diamond summarizes these as including (1) the importance of the ongoing commitment of the caregiver to keeping the developmental needs of the adolescent in mind even as the adolescent's behavior may be difficult to tolerate, (2) recognizing the dual needs of affiliation and independence on the part of the adolescent, (3) using empathic understanding to insightfully reflect on the emotional experience of the adolescent including the nature of ambivalence and uncertainty so typical of adolescent psychosocial development, and (4) becoming aware of the parental state of mind with regard to unresolved issues from one's own adolescence and current thoughts and affects with regard to the changing nature of the parent-child relationship.
+Diamond summarizes these as including (1) the importance of the ongoing commitment of the caregiver to keeping the developmental needs of the adolescent in mind even as the adolescent's behavior may be difficult to tolerate, (2) recognizing the dual needs of affiliation and independence on the part of the adolescent, (3) using empathic understanding to insightfully reflect on the emotional experience of the adolescent psychosocial development, and (4) becoming aware of the parental state of mind with regard to unresolved issues from one's own adolescence and current thoughts and affects with regard to the changing nature of the parent-child relationship.

 Diamond's model of Attachment Based Family Therapy (ABFT) (Diamond et al., 2003) combines concepts from earlier models of family intervention with core elements of attachment theory to support the well-being of at-risk adolescents by helping the family to reframe the attachment relationship in more developmentally optimal and supportive ways.
 Similarly, Johnson (2004) describes attachment theory as informing work with families by encouraging family members to think about problem behaviors as either "hyperactivations" of the attachment system or as "defensive withdrawal and numbing" in relationship to unmet attachment needs.
-These models reflect the roots of attachment theory in that all patterns of attachment are conceptualized as behavioral adaptations to the caregiving environment as they relate to the dual needs of felt security and the developmental push toward autonomy, exploration, and mastery.
+These models reflect the roots of attachment theory in that all patterns of attachment as they relate to the dual needs of felt security and the developmental push toward autonomy, exploration, and mastery.